Russian online cinema IVI projects 'ambitious' investment with new cash

-Russia’s answer to Netflix and its major local player, which competes with Sberbank’s Okko and Yandex’s Kinopoisk, this week raised funds from existing and new investors, including state-run bank VTB.
+Russia's answer to Netflix (NFLX.O) and its major local player, which competes with Sberbank's (SBER.MM) Okko and Yandex's (YNDX.O) Kinopoisk, this week raised funds from existing and new investors, including state-run bank VTB (VTBR.MM).

 For five to six years IVI's annual growth rate has been 50% on average, Tumanov said.
 In March, IVI reported a 44% rise in 2020 revenue to 8.8 billion roubles ($119 million) and a monthly audience of 59.5 million unique users.